A Step-by-Step Guide to Making a WordPress Website

 To control your WordPress navigation menu, you can go to Appearance → Menus in your dashboard.

-Your menu might be empty for now if you didn’t import a starter site — that’s fine.
+If you didn’t import a starter site, your menu may be empty — that’s fine.
 In the next step, you’ll learn how to add your site’s core pages and start writing blog posts.
 Once you do that, you can always come back here and add those important pages to your navigation menu.

 Here’s what to do in the interface:

-- Make sure that the menu’s location is set (if it’s not already).
-The exact menu location will depend on your theme, but it should be something like “Primary” or “Main”.
+- Make sure the menu’s location is set (if it’s not already).
+The exact menu location will depend on your theme, but it should be something like ‘Primary’ or ‘Main’.

 - Use the interface to add links to your menu.
 Once you’ve added a link, you can use drag and drop to rearrange it.
 You can also create dropdown menus by dragging a link underneath another link — you can see that it will be indented in the list after doing so.